 I met her several years ago and she made a drastic impression on me.
 She was in her early twenties and very pretty in a frail, delicate way.
 She was the kind of person you immediately want to protect or rescue.
 Epic, punishing drug use had turned her into a damaged shell.
 She had vacant, permanently-glazed eyes.
 A kind of dead gaze.
-She moved gradually, as if she had to concentrate on the smallest gestures and spoke slowly, forcing out uncomfortable-sounding words.
+She moved gradually, as if she had to concentrate on the smallest gestures, and spoke slowly, forcing out uncomfortable-sounding words.
 She stumbled through sentences in a halting manner.
 She was so fragile and edged I was afraid that if I surprised her she’d shatter like glass.
 She told stories and they all involved drugs.
 Like the time she kicked heroin (cold turkey) while watching a Leave It to Beaver marathon.
-The show became a traumatic trigger for her; she couldn’t watch it without suffering flashbacks.
-She bragged about shooting meth at her grandmother’s house and spending two days rocking in a chair on the front porch.
+The show became a traumatic trigger for her and now she couldn’t watch it without suffering drastic flashbacks.
+She bragged about shooting meth at her grandmother’s house and spending two days maniacally rocking in a chair on the front porch.
 She stole cocaine (and a car) from her mother.
-She told me that she once ran out of heroin, so she shot up with water just to shoot something.
+She told me that she once ran out of heroin so she shot up with water just to shoot something.
 I asked her if shooting water had made her feel better and she shrugged and replied, “No, not really.”

 She seemed doomed and carried the weight of tragedy like a boulder on a cliff.
 She was hovering over death.
 I still think about her often.
 I wonder what happened to her.
 I can’t seem to remember her name.